 Kelsey promoted Highlands for its healthy air and excellent potential for orchards and gardens.
 Because of its cool climate and scenic beauty, it quickly became the popular location for well heeled southern folks.
 The inns, golf courses and thriving Main Street soon followed.

 Highlands is one of few places that has no industrial growth or impact (other than the numerous retail shops and prosperous custom residential construction business).
 The largest employer is the Highlands-Cashiers Hospital.
-The current facility was opened in 1993, but management was turned over to Mission Health in 2015.
+The current facility was opened in 1993, and had always been operated as a non-profit but ownership was transferred in 2019 to Hospital Corporation of America.

 There were 461 households out of which 12.6% had children under the age of 18 living with them, 50.1% were married couples living together, 5.2% had a female householder with no husband present, and 40.8% were non-families.
 36.9% of all households were made up of individuals and 21.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.0 and the average family size was 2.54.